Seigo Narazaki: International career

 On 15 February 1998, Narazaki made his international debut for Japan national team against Australia.
 After the debut, he battles with Yoshikatsu Kawaguchi for the position for 10 years.
 He was selected Japan for 1998 World Cup.
-However, Kawaguchi played in Japan’s three matches at the tournament.
+However, Kawaguchi played all three of Japan's matches at the tournament.

 In 2000, Narazaki was selected Japan U23 national team as over age for 2000 Summer Olympics and played full time in all 4 matches.
 Although he could hardly play in the match in 2001, he played many matches in 2002.
 At 2002 World Cup in Japan, he played all 4 matches and Japan qualified to the knockout stage first time in their history.

 Narazaki played many matches as regular goalkeeper until summer 2004.
 Although he was selected Japan for 2004 Asian Cup, he could not play for injury.
 His rival Kawaguchi performed brilliantly at Asian Cup and Japan won the champions.
 After Asian Cup, Narazaki lost regular position behind Kawaguchi.
 Although Narazaki was selected Japan for 2006 World Cup, he did not play in a match.

 Although Narazaki could not play many matches until 2007, he became a regular goalkeeper because Kawaguchi was injured in 2008.
 Narazaki was named in the 2010 World Cup squad as one of two Japanese players (the other being Kawaguchi) to be selected for 4 consecutive World Cups.
 However, despite performing impressively in the qualifiers, he was benched for the tournament in favour of his former understudy Eiji Kawashima.
 He would make one last appearance for Japan when he captained the team to a 2–1 victory over Guatemala on 7 September 2010 before retiring from international duty.
 He played 77 games for Japan.